 - stronger financial health in the short- and long-run.

-Despite the obvious advantages of the automation, few FinTech companies have been deploying automated aspects in their activity.
+Despite the obvious advantages of automation, few FinTech companies have been deploying automated aspects in their activity.
 The limiting factors are:

 - difficulties in developing a comprehensive business case;